minprog/app-studio/40 Problem Sets/30 Layouts/10 Assignment.md

 the screen by setting its `hidden` property in the Xcode designer, and/or by calling its `hidden` property in your Swift code.
 The `hidden` method accepts a boolean.

+*Requirement*: your app has to support rotation of the user interface!
+Most phones support portrait as well as landscape orientation.
+Make sure that you accomodate this by positioning the user interface elements correctly in both orientations.